Doctor Fate: New 52 onwards (2011 - Present)

-Returning as Doctor Fate

-In the 2015 Doctor Fate series, Nelson appears in the second major storyline of the book, revealing Khalid Nassour as another grandnephew through his maternal line and the previous Doctor Fate.
-This reality also establishes a different past, revealing Nelson to having an unnamed younger brother who fathered Elizabeth (Nassour's mother) and became a Christian preacher.
-Neslon also was an influence on her life, inspiring her towards archaeology and was remarked to be his favorite niece.
-The elderly Kent mentors Khalid and the pair act concurrently as Doctor Fate, having learned to draw power from them even without having them physically.
-The pair would encounter both an Ifrit set to destroy New York and Osiris, who unleashes the undead and seeks retribution for Anubis's defeat by Nassour sometime prior to Nelson's revelation towards Khalid.

-Nelson eventually takes precedent within the role, with Nabu also briefly usurping it to battle Arion and assist the Blue Beetle (Jaime Reyes), and appears in crossovers such as 2017's Dark Nights: Metal.
-From 2017 to 2019, Kent is featured in James Tynion IV's run in Justice League Dark alongside Khalid and Nabu.
-The pair are trapped by Nabu, who uses Nelson's body and conspires with other Lords of Order to destroy the source of magic following the piercing of the Source Wall.
+Eventually, Nelson reappears and reveals himself to Khalid Nassour, his grand-nephew, as the previous Doctor Fate and begins mentoring him, helping him in various cases such as stopping an Ifrit set to destroy New York and Osiris, who unleashes the undead and seeks retribution for Anubis's defeat by Nassour sometime prior to Nelson's revelation towards Khalid.
+Nelson eventually takes precedent within the role, with Nabu also briefly usurping it to battle Arion and assist the Blue Beetle (Jaime Reyes).
+Sometime later, they are trapped by Nabu, who uses Nelson's body and conspires with other Lords of Order to destroy the source of magic following the piercing of the Source Wall.
 Their plans are interrupted by Wonder Woman's newly created Justice League Dark and their allies.
 Enlisting the power of chaos magic from Mordru, Kent is freed of Nabu's control and the team prevails in defeating the Lords of Order.
 Wonder Woman asks Nelson to don the helmet once more, who refuses due to his disillusionment and recommends Khalid, who then declines.
 The pair enlist themselves as consultant members of Justice League Dark but when the team is pitted against Circe's Injustice League Dark, Khalid becomes the sole Doctor Fate and assists in their defeat, prompting a concerned Kent.

-Recent death and legacy

 With Nassour now the new Doctor Fate, Nelson leaves the team with intent to retire once more and believes himself unable to train Nassour further.
 Nelson later appears for the final time as Doctor Fate during the team's battle with Upside-Down Man, when Nabu summons him.
 Nelson sacrifices himself when the pair unleash a critical blow at the villain, killing him and depleting the helm of its power.
 As Nassour sees his death as a personal failure, Detective Chimp asserts he made the sacrifice with high hopes in his grandnephew's abilities.

+Now deceased, Nelson's spirit continues to influence the living; when a girl calling herself Kid Eternity follows Wildcat into the afterlife after he is killed by Lady Eve, Nelson is among the dead JSA members who tell Kid Eternity that the JSA is in danger and that they need her help.

+Powers and abilities